cpraveen/cpraveen.github.io/comp/macosx.md

 <a href="http://texmacs.org/">TexMacs</a> is a wysiwyg editor that seems to be getting very good.
 I sometimes use it for writing small notes and documents.

-The built in Preview app can open and display many file types including pdf.
-[Skim](https://skim-app.sourceforge.io/) is another good alternative, which I prefer for making pdf presentations, as it is better than Preview.
+[Skim](https://skim-app.sourceforge.io/) is the best pdf viewer on mac, which I prefer for making pdf presentations, as it is better than Preview.
 Skim can also open ps/eps files.
+For viewing images, xnview is a great alternative to Preview.

 <a href="http://djvu.sourceforge.net">djview</a>: For viewing djvu archive files.
 Most ebooks are packaged as djvu files.
-The available binaries are old versions; you can install this via brew (<code>brew install djview</code>).
+The available binaries are old versions; you can install this via brew (<code>brew install djview4</code>).

 Keynote is free with OSX and is surprisingly good, even better than PowerPoint.
 You also get Pages for free which is an alternative to Word.